AIS - Adolescent Idiopathic Scoliosis

 Scoliosis patients need to have specialist radiographs done to assess the condition.
 The typical radiographic images that are obtained include a standing X-ray of the entire spine looking both from the back (AP radiograph), as well as from the side (lateral radiograph).
 We tend to perform these with lead shields to protect you from radiation.
 We will be able to measure the radiographs to determine your curves magnitude, which is measured in degrees using the Cobb method.

 MRI scans are not usually required.
-They may be ordered if there are atypical features on your X-ray or if you doctor finds anything abnormal during neurological examination.
+They may be ordered if there are any typical features on your X-ray or if you doctor finds anything abnormal during neurological examination.

 Treatment of adolescent idiopathic scoliosis falls into three main categories